realRunlo/realRunlo/README.md

 ## 📚 About me

-- 💻 Currently taking a degree in software engineering at University of Minho
+- 💻 Currently taking a Masters in software engineering at University of Minho